Amsterdam Central Station (Dutch: Amsterdam Centraal)

 Bus station “IJzijde” (IJ side)

 Until the new IJzijde bus station was built, the bus stops for local and regional transport were scattered all around the station.
-Not easy and comfortable for passengers.
+This was not very convenient for passengers.

 New central bus station “IJzijde”

-With the large new building on the north side directly on the IJ embankment, this has changed.
-Now almost all bus lines, whether from the city’s public transport company GVB or also from the bus companies EBS and Connexxion stop at the central bus station “IJzijde”.
+The large new building on the north side, directly on the banks of the IJ, has changed all that.
+Now almost all bus lines, whether they belong to GVB or the EBS and Connexxion bus companies, stop at the central bus station ‘IJzijde’.

 The 24 stops are not permanently assigned to specific bus lines.
-They are allocated dynamically.
-An electronic display at the entrance of the bus station shows passengers the current stopping place of the bus lines.
+They are assigned dynamically.
+An electronic display at the entrance to the bus station shows passengers the current bus stop.

 Important national and international train connections